Trucking industry in the United States: Automatic transmissions

 Increasingly, companies have been equipping their trucks with automatic transmissions for a variety of reasons.
 Operating a manual transmission requires more skill and attention of the driver, partly due to the unsynchronized transmission found in heavy-duty trucks.
 Companies have found that automatic transmission has many benefits, including higher fuel efficiency, higher driver retention (drivers frustrated by a manual transmission may quit his/her job), lower wear of transmission gears (inexperienced drivers sometimes grind the gears if they do not follow proper shifting techniques), lower driver fatigue, and fewer accidents (manual transmissions require more attention from the driver, thus increasing the chances for an accident).
 All of these factors reduce costs for the company.

 Top US trucking firms

-As of May 2015, over 90.0% of companies in the United States long-distance freight trucking industry are owner-operators.
+According to the American Trucking Associations, 91.5% of carriers operate 10 or fewer trucks.
+The U.S. Census Bureau reported that 587,000 trucking businesses were single-person nonemployer operations, representing the majority of the industry's approximately 711,000 total businesses.
 Therefore, even the top corporate operators only hold a small share of the total market.
 According to the industry market research firm IBISWorld, J.B.
 Hunt Transport Services holds an estimated 2.5% market share, YRC Worldwide holds 1.8%, FedEx holds 1.6%, United Parcel Service of America owns 1.5%, and Con-way holds 1.4%.

 Top 10 trucking companies by revenue in 2015: